VultureProject/vulture-doc/vultureOS/docs/network.md

 `Action` : Here you can delete a Vulture network interface, only if it is an alias interface.

 ## Add / Modify a network card

-`Name` : This is the friendly name of the network interface
+`Name` : This is the friendly name of the network interface.

-`Network Interface Cards`: Select the NIC to use for the new interface.
+`Network Interface Cards` : Select the NIC to use for the new interface.
 If you want to create a CARP IP address, you can select multiple NIS here.
 Then you will have to configure the CARP priority for each NIC within the CARP group.

 `IP Address` : This is the IP address associated to the Vulture network interface.